webprogramming260/simon-pwa/README.md

 # simon-pwa

-Simon mobile version using Progressive Web Application
+This deliverable demonstrates using Progressive Web Application functionality.